nicholaswmin/automap/README.md

 console.log(Array.isArray(list)) // true
 ```

-... you can omit the `type` property:
+... you can omit the `type` property
+if you don't need to cast to a type:

 ```js